 Are you about to start a divorce but have no clue about spousal maintenance?
 Have you talked to family members who live in other states about divorce subjects like alimony?
-What these folks may have been trying to help you gain some degree of knowledge about your case, the fact is that the laws of other states have nothing to do with your situation.
+What these folks may have been trying to help you gain some degree of knowledge about your case is that the laws of other states have nothing to do with your situation.
 As a result, you spent a lot of time spinning your wheels and relatively little time learning anything helpful for you as it applies to your current circumstances.

-Let’s take a step back and look at this issue from the vantage point of a person living in Texas.
-One thing that I would like to impress upon you in a general sense is that while you may have many people in your life who are well-meaning and even experienced in going through divorces, their advice may not be all that helpful in the long run.
-That is because family law is so fact-specific that unless that person knows your circumstances inside and out it is unlikely that they will be able to provide you with that much in the way of guidance.
+Let's take a step back and look at this issue from the vantage point of a person living in Texas.
+I would like to impress upon you in a general sense that while you may have many people in your life who are well-meaning and even experienced in going through divorces, their advice may not be all that helpful in the long run.
+That is because family law is so fact-specific that unless that person knows your circumstances inside and out, it is unlikely that they will be able to provide you with that much in the way of guidance.

 Texas and spousal maintenance: not exactly a match made in heaven

 While you may be under the impression that spousal maintenance/alimony/spousal support has been a longstanding tradition in Texas family law, the truth is that these concepts are relatively new developments in the State of Texas.
-The fact is that it has only been about twenty years now that post-divorce spousal support (known as alimony) has been a “thing” that that could be awarded in a Texas divorce.
+The fact is that it has only been about twenty years now that post-divorce spousal support (known as alimony) has been a "thing" that could be awarded in a Texas divorce.

 Are you eligible for spousal maintenance?

 Spousal maintenance is not available to every person who files for divorce in Texas.
-There is a fairly high barrier to entry that I wanted to make you aware of at the outset of today's blog post.
+There is a relatively high barrier to entry that I wanted to make you aware of at the outset of today's blog post.

 Will the court award you spousal maintenance?

-If you can clear this initial hurdle which (thankfully) is quite high to receive spousal maintenance, you would next need to concern yourself with whether or not you even have the facts present to justify an award of spousal maintenance.
+If you can clear this initial hurdle which (thankfully) is relatively high to receive spousal maintenance, you would next need to concern yourself with whether or not you even have the facts present to justify an award of spousal maintenance.